Better health in our 30s

 Exercise

-Aerobic exercise is very important and the 30s is an opportunity to embark upon one type of aerobic exercise that gets more difficult as we get older, namely intensive exercise – such as running, swimming, cycling, high intensity interval training (HIIT), etc. One of the benefits of this is the short-term boost you will get from the release of endorphins and, if you push harder, the rush of the “runners high”.
+Our 30s is a great time to embark upon one particular type of aerobic exercise that gets more difficult as we get older – intensive exercise, such as vigorous running, swimming, cycling, high intensity interval training (HIIT), etc.

 To fully appreciate how important physical activity is, and what you should do, have a look at section 3 – Physical activity.